mirfatif/PermissionManagerX/README.md

 * In order to let Permission Manager X serve you at its best, either the device must be <b>rooted</b> or you need to enable <b>ADB over network</b>.
 * <b>android.permission.INTERNET</b> is required to use ADB over network.
 No connections are made outside the device.

+## Note:

+* The app is tested on stock Android 7-10.
+Some highly customized ROMs may behave unexpectedly.

 ## Screenshots

 <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/1.jpg" width="250"> <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/2.jpg" width="250"> <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/3.jpg" width="250">